 Princeton Tec Sector 5 Dive Light

 Lastly, we recommend the Princeton Tec Sector 5 Dive light if you’re looking for a primary light.
 It comes with a pistol construction with water channels on the handle to reduce water resistance and to improve grip.
-Nevertheless, the highlight of this dive light is its 500-lumen output.
+Nevertheless, the highlight of this dive torch is its 500-lumen output.

 We also like the new trigger switch that makes the light easy to operate even if you’re wearing dive gloves.
 Overall, this is a good choice for recreational and shallow dives.